citizensadvice/citizens-advice-style-ruby/README.md

     - default.yml
 ```

-If you need rubocop-rails styling configuration then also include `default-rails.yml`.
+If you need rubocop-rails styling configuration then also include `default-rails.yml` after `default.yml`.

 Now run